Benedictine Ravens: Football rivalries with Pittsburg State, William Jewell and Baker

+In 1960, St. Benedict's defeated Pittsburg State 41-19 in Atchison on its way to a CIC title.

+Quarterback Chris Tabor, now special teams coordinator for the Chicago Bears, led the Ravens to a 1992 NAIA playoff win over Baker at Amelia Earhart Stadium.

+Benedictine fans celebrate a 1985 win at William Jewell that clinched a 10-0 regular season.

+Running back Jamie Mueller, who played for the Buffalo Bills, helped the Ravens defeat William Jewell 35-17 in 1985 and clinch the program's first NAIA playoff berth since 1958.

 Those three schools, in different eras, often marked pivotal dates on the schedule.
 Pittsburg State was an NAIA power in the 1950s, often battling with St. Benedict's for the CIC crown.
 Jewell also enjoyed great success in that time as a member of the MCAU and the schools often met in the regular-season finale.

 Baker and Benedictine heated up as rivals in 1992 when the Ravens joined the Heart of America Conference.
 While Benedictine no longer plays Pitt State and Jewell (both are NCAA Division II schools), the series with Baker continues as a high point on the schedule.

 In the 1950s, games against Pittsburg State often decided the CIC title.
 From 1955–61, the Ravens and Gorillas combined to win all seven championships.
 In 1953, the Ravens shared the CIC crown with Washburn.
 A year later, Fort Hays State won the title to interrupt the SBC/Pitt State dominance.